lightward/mechanic-tasks/docs/email-a-mechanic-order-status-request/README.md

 Emails can repeat if a webhook is delivered again or the task is rerun.
 Check the request ID when handling duplicates.
 No email is sent from task previews.
 Files are not supported in this pilot.

 If the form includes an order item picker, the email includes verified purchased-item names, variants, and quantities as well as the selected IDs.

+## Thank you and guest checkout

+Thank you submissions have `event.order_status_request.placement` set to `thank_you`.
+Its `verification.method` is `checkout`; `verification.customer_authenticated` says whether Shopify also supplied a signed customer identity.
+The associated `customer.id` comes from the order and can be null.
+A guest checkout match is not proof that the buyer signed in.
+Never treat it as account access or authorization to change an order.
+Checkout tokens are not included in the event.

+Only signed-in owners can read customer-facing replies on Order status.
+The Thank you block can check delivery of its own response without exposing saved replies or answers.
+The same form and order share the repeat policy across both placements.

 ## Installing this task